keith-turner/smalls/README.md

 Check the files in conf before running.

 The following are some possible accumulo performance settings.
+Also consider disabling debug logging on the tserver.
 These require a tserver restart.

 ```
 accumulo shell -u root -p secret <<EOF